-Deferred inflows decreased by \$2.64 million or \$16.74% in 2023 compared to 2022, which had increased by \$12.23 million or 345.55% compared to 2021.
-The differences in deferred pension inflows resulted from the net difference between projected and actual earnings on pension plan investments as described in Note 10 to the financial statements.
+Deferred inflows decreased by \$3.50 million or 26.63% in 2024 compared to 2023, which had decreased by \$2.64 million or 16.74% compared to 2022.
+The differences in deferred pension inflows resulted from the amortization of the deferred inflows in 2024 and from the net difference between projected and actual earnings offset by the amortization of the deferred inflows in 2023 as described in Note 10 to the financial statements.